emdgroup/baybe/docs/userguide/objective.md

 # Objective

 The [`Objective`](baybe.objective.Objective) instructs BayBE how to deal with multiple targets (if applicable).

-To create an objective, it is necessary to provide at the following:
+To create an objective, it is necessary to provide the following:
-* An optimization ``mode``: This can be either ``SINGLE`` or ``DESIRABILITY``, denoting either the optimization of a single target function or a combination of different target functions.
+* An optimization `mode`: This can be either `SINGLE` or `DESIRABILITY`, denoting the optimization of a single target function or a combination of different target functions respectively.
-* A list of ``targets``: The list of targets that are optimized.
-Note that the ``SINGLE`` mode also requires a list containing the single target.
+* A list of `targets`: The list of targets that are optimized.
+Note that the `SINGLE` mode also requires a list containing the single target.

 ```{note}
 We are actively working on adding more objective modes for multiple targets.